 What software will you develop?

-We will develop a web service, called Lasair, which ingests high-bandwidth streams of transient astronomical observations and filters out the interesting substreams that can advance science, as well as adding useful additional information.
+We will develop a broker , called Lasair, which ingests high-bandwidth streams of transient astronomical observations and filters out the interesting substreams that can advance science, as well as adding useful additional information.

-There is an advanced prototype (lasair.roe.ac.uk) that serves the ZTF survey, and a new version will serve the LSST survey when it starts in 2023.
+There is an advanced prototype (lasair.lsst.ac.uk) that serves the ZTF survey, and a new version will serve the LSST survey when it starts in 2025.

 Lasair is composed of a set of ingestion modules, coordinated via a Python script, with web pages, web services and Kafka services.
-Lasair is built with the following high-level components: o web/kafka server, o ingestion service, o database, o Jupyterhub o context classifier.
+Lasair is built with the following high-level components: o web/kafka server, o ingestion pipeline, o database, o o context classifier.

-These services are built from third-party tools: Apache, Django, Kafka, Jupyter, MySQL, Anaconda, plotly, jQuery.
+These services are built from third-party tools including: Apache, Django, Kafka, , MariaDB, Galera, Cassandra , plotly, jQuery A fuller list is maintained by the project team.

 Who are the intended users of your software?